Albert Decker (1926 - 2020) - Obituary

-He was born on March 29, 1926, in Litterberry to George O. and Selma Gertrude (McFarland) Decker.
-He married Ruth Mae Hill on May 18, 1956, in Peoria.
-She survives.
+He was born March 29, 1926, in Literberry to George O. and Selma Gertrude (McFarland) Decker.
+He married Ruth Mae Hill on May 18, 1956, in Peoria, and she survives.

 Also surviving are one daughter, Janet (Steven) McKee of LaGrange, Indiana; one grandson, Steven McKee of LaGrange, Indiana; one granddaughter, Abigail McKee of LaGrange, Indiana; and one great-grandson, Owen Steven Albert McKee of LaGrange, Indiana.